 Mask-wearing compliance, when required, was 99.9%.
 The only time I saw someone in a shop without a face covering was at one of the local supermarkets near our villa.
 Restaurant and cafe workers were required to wear face coverings and, in our experience, they were 100% compliant.

 We drove to Rethymno daily for coffee and essentials.
 The drive time from the villa to the marina parking lot near Rethymno’s old town was about 15 minutes.
-The marina parking lot is the biggest and cheapest lot in Rethymno and it’s really close to the old town, fortress, and Venetian harbor.
+The marina parking lot is the biggest and cheapest lot in Rethymno and it’s close to the old town, fortress, and Venetian Harbor.
 It’s a no-brainer to park at the marina and continue your journey on foot.

-We often found free street parking along Rethymno Beach.
+Another upside is that we often found free street parking along Rethymno Beach.
 Speaking of the beach, it was sparsely populated.
 Not only were there no issues finding on-street parking, but there were also no issues finding a sun lounger.